tk1894/c3-lab.github.io/_pages/join.md

 ## Community Partners

-If you’re a community organization, clinic, educator, or local/Tribal partner, we’d love to explore collaboration on: research, grant proposal, community activities...
+If you’re a community organization, clinic, educator, or local/Tribal partner, we’d love to explore collaboration on:
 - Co‑designing tools to support care and wellness
 - Running participatory workshops
 - Evaluating technology in real contexts
+- Research
+- Grant proposals